rune/rune/docs/docs/advanced/joining-leaving.md

 As an argument to `initLogic()` , the game provides `minPlayers`, which is an int from 1 to 4.
 For instance, chess would specify `minPlayers: 2`.
 The game cannot be started with fewer players.

 If a player leaves and the game drops below `minPlayers`, the game will end.
-If the game provides a `playerLeft` callback, it may specify a winner among the remaining players using `Dusk.gameOver()`.
+If the game provides a `playerLeft` callback, it may specify a winner among the remaining players using `Rune.gameOver()`.
 Note that the `playerLeft` callback must be provided to [support players leaving midgame](joining-leaving.md) anyway.

 Similar to `minPlayers`, the game provides `maxPlayers`.
 When anyone joins the room beyond two players, they automatically become a spectator.